itz-me-pandian/Abusive-Tamil-Text-Detection-Targeting-Women-on-Social-Media-DravidianLangTech-2026/readme_files/07_test_data_prediction_and_submission_.md

 ## Conclusion

-In this final Step, we've completed the journey of our `Abusive-Tamil-Text-Detection` project!
+In this final Step, we've completed the task of `Abusive-Tamil-Text-Detection` !
 We learned how to:
 *   Load raw test data.
 *   Apply the exact same preprocessing and tokenization steps used during training.
 *   Create a dataset object for our test data.